lansantuyo/routine_journal/README.md

 The project requires the latest LTS version of node: https://nodejs.org/en/download

-When running for the application for the first time, input the following commands:
+When running for the application for the first time, input the following commands *npm install*
-**
-npm install
-npm run dev
+*npm run dev*
-npm i bootstrap@5.2.3
+*npm i bootstrap@5.2.3*
-**

-If it's not the first time running, input only:
+If it's not the first time running, input only
 *npm run dev*